IWILZ/FS2020-Switch-Panel/README.md

 In the following picture you can see **3 components**:
 1. the switching panel (with Arduino and some buttons and LEDs)
-2. a program (FS2020TA.exe) that manages the bidirectional communications with FS (you will find a link to that program at the end of this document)
+2. a program (FS2020TA.exe) that manages the bidirectional communications with FS (you will find a link to this program later in this document)
 3. the Flight Simulator itself

 The panel reads values and send commands to FS using the **FS2020TA.exe** (made by Seahawk240) as a sort of communication "repeater".
 The Arduino board communicates with the PC and FS2020TA.exe (that uses a SimConnect.dll) using a standard USB port.
 The communication protocol is very simple and will be explaned later.